 Road traffic signs in Ireland fall into three main categories

-These signs are usually circular and set either upper or lower limits, prohibitions, and directions, all of which must be adhered to.
+These Traffic Management Signs Ireland are usually circular and set either upper or lower limits, prohibitions, and directions, all of which must be adhered to.
 The context of the sign is legally enforceable, for example, circular signs with a red border, white background, and black numbers in the range 30, 40, 50, 60, 80, 100, 120, set the maximum speed limit at which it is permissible to drive on that section of road.
 A circular sign with a red border, white background, black arrow pointing up, and a red diagonal bar across it prohibits vehicles from entering and going straight ahead.
 A blue circular sign with a white (pointing in any direction) is a direction that you must follow.

 It is possible to combine two or more signs together on grey composite boards such as, the warning sign for children playing, the regulatory sign for 30 km/h speed limit and an information supplementary plate stating, ‘Slow Zone’.
 Composite boards with various combinations of signs are also often found on approaches to villages and towns on National and Regional routes.

 Unit 28, Second Avenue